 While the federal U.S. Election Assistance Commission provides voluntary guidelines and certifies voting systems, individual states have authority over election activities and voting methods and procedures vary greatly from state to state.
-Policymakers and election officials must consider a number of factors when evaluating voting system technology and processes:

 The science is clear: a voter verifiable paper trail is critical to protect the voter’s intent.
 Voting machines that directly record votes without creating a paper record are not secure.

 Paper ballots marked by hand and then hand-counted or fed into a scanner offer the highest level of security because voters make their choices directly and the paper ballots can be audited to verify the results.
 Of any potential voting method, hand-marked paper ballots provide the fewest opportunities for undetected tampering or computer errors.

 “Paper ballots form a body of evidence that is not subject to manipulation by faulty software or hardware and that can be used to audit and verify the results of an election.”
 Securing the Vote: Protecting American Democracy, 2018 report by the National Academies of Sciences, Engineering, and Medicine

 But hand-marked paper ballots may not be practical for all U.S. voters.
 Electronic voting increases access to the polls for individuals with disabilities and others that may encounter difficulty using paper ballots.
 The Help America Vote Act mandates at least one accessible voting machine per precinct but advocates argue that such separate voting systems discriminate against the people who need them.
 Many districts have used electronic voting systems for decades with voters, administrators, poll workers, and other stakeholders familiar and comfortable with such voting methods, an important factor in voter confidence.